top of page

 Amelle Zair

-I am head of Attosecond Quantum Physics Lab at King's College London and I lead the attosecond physics Group.
-I obtained my MSc in laser-matter interaction from Orsay University & Ecole Polytechnique.
-I was awarded my PhD degree in 2006 with the highest distinction during which I investigated the 'Production and characterisation of attosecond pulses' where I explored the ellipticity gating technique for isolated attosecond pulse production.
-I undertook postdoctoral studies at ETH Zurich, USAL and Imperial College London.
+Amelle is the head of Attosecond Quantum Physics Lab at King's College London and She lead the attosecond physics Group.
+She obtained her MSc in laser-matter interaction from Orsay University & Ecole Polytechnique.
+She was awarded her PhD degree in 2006 from Bordeaux University, obtained with the highest distinction.
+She investigated the 'Production and characterization of attosecond pulses' exploring the ellipticity gating technique for isolated attosecond pulse production. she undertook postdoctoral studies at ETH Zurich, USAL and Imperial College London.

-In 2011, I was awarded both an EPSRC-CAF and URF fellowship and since a choice needed to be made, I accepted the EPSRC-CAF and build my first group at Imperial College London.
+In 2011, she was awarded both an EPSRC-CAF and URF fellowships and since a choice needed to be made, she accepted the EPSRC-CAF and build her first group at Imperial College London.

-In 2017, I was offered a position at King's College London to lead the Attosecond Physics group and to lecture advanced photonics to UnderGrad and PostGrad students.
+In 2017, she was offered a position at King's College London to lead the Attosecond Physics group and to lecture advanced photonics to UnderGrad and PostGrad students.

-In the Physics Department at King's College London, I am also PGT and PGR admission tutor and I was chair of Diversity and equality departmental committee from 2019 to 2021 during which we were awarded JUNO champion from IOP (2018-2023) and Athena Swan SILVER award winner (2019-2024).
+In the Physics Department at King's College London, she was chair of Diversity and equality departmental committee from 2019 to 2021 during which the department was awarded the JUNO champion from IOP (2018-2023) and Athena Swan SILVER award winner (2019-2024).

-EPSRC prioritisation panels for Physical Sciences since 2012
+EPSRC prioritization panels for Physical Sciences since 2012

 UK-XFEL sciences team member since 2020